lrknaff/frontend-interview-prep/html-css.md

 ##HTML/CSS
-####If you have two elements inside of an outer containing element, one with float: left; and other with float: right;, how can you ensure that the containing element exapands around the floated elements and does not collapse?
+####If you have two elements inside of an outer containing element, one with float: left; and other with float: right;, how can you ensure that the containing element expands around the floated elements and does not collapse?
 * on the containing element => `overflow: auto;`
 * using a clearfix